cipher1i/BCCLibrary/documentation/BigText/Prompt.md

 <tr>
 <td>
 <a href="https://www.youtube.com/watch?v=NZcZh4jIwD4">
-BigPrompt(string header="This is a Header", string message="Message goes here.", params ConsoleColor[] colorwheel)
+Prompt(string header="This is a Header", string message="Message goes here.", params ConsoleColor[] colorwheel)
 </a>
 </td>
 </tr>
 <tr>
 <td>
-Initializes a new instance of the <a href="#bigprompt-class">BigPrompt</a> class with default and optional parameters.
+Initializes a new instance of the <a href="#prompt-class">Prompt</a> class with default and optional parameters.
 </td>
 </tr>
 </tbody>